axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-http-nonjava/plugin-python-http-header/_index.md

 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->

-This section describes the {{% productparam "name" %}} ({{% productparam "abbrev" %}}) application's Python HTTP header plugin.
+This section describes the {{% param "product.name" %}} ({{% param "product.abbrev" %}}) application's Python HTTP header plugin.

-For more information about modules in {{% productparam "abbrev" %}}, see {{% xref "/docs/chapter-configuration-file/modules/_index.md" %}}.
+For more information about modules in {{% param "product.abbrev" %}}, see {{% xref "/docs/chapter-configuration-file/modules/_index.md" %}}.

 ## The Python HTTP header plugin

-The {{% productparam "abbrev" %}} application supports adding custom headers to HTTP requests using the Python programming language.
+The {{% param "product.abbrev" %}} application supports adding custom headers to HTTP requests using the Python programming language.